Vantage Circle Empowers Organisations with Behavioural Science to Boost Productivity

 First in the Industry to Incorporate the Study of Behavioural Science into its Platform

-By leveraging cutting-edge research and technology, we empower companies to foster a culture which enhances productivity for business success.”TEXAS, USA, May 7, 2024 /EINPresswire.com/ -- Vantage Circle, a global leader in the SaaS-based Employee Engagement sector is thrilled to announce the strategic integration of behavioural science into its platform.
+By leveraging cutting-edge research and technology, we empower companies to foster a culture that enhances productivity for business success.”DUBAI, UAE, May 7, 2024 /EINPresswire.com/ -- Vantage Circle, a global leader in the SaaS-based Employee Engagement sector is thrilled to announce the strategic integration of behavioural science into its platform.
 This one-of-a-kind approach aims to address workplace productivity challenges effectively, thus demonstrating the organisation’s commitment to leveraging cutting-edge research and insights to enhance workplace dynamics.
 Thereby they have taken up the brand message “Recognise and Nurture Productive Behaviours for Business Growth”.

 — Mr. Partha Neog, CEO and Co-founder of Vantage Circle